PDP-1X/decode-pdp1x-tape/README.md

 produce a file listing, or "-w" to extract tape file contents.
 Files are written as three sixbit bytes from each 18-bit word; i.e. much like a paper tape.
 Pipe the image to stdin.

+There's another program to convert files to Unicode text.